-Reading aloud from a children’s edition of the bible suitable for their age and then using these storystones can help children to understand the sequence of events.
+Reading aloud from a children’s bible.
+Then using these DIY story stones can help children to understand the sequence of events.

-The Sunday before Easter in which Jesus was given royal treatment when he arrived in Jerusalem.
+Palm Sunday is the Sunday before Easter.
+When Jesus had the royal treatment as he arrived in Jerusalem.
 People laid down palm fronds as he rode a donkey into town and sang, “Hosanna” which means saviour.

 The Last Supper

-Jesus shares a meal with his disciples and tells them that one among them will betray him.
-He knows that one will betray him, but still shares his bread and his wine with all.
-Jesus tells them that the bread they share is of his body which will be sacrificed for them and the wine is of his blood which will wash away their sins.
-Of importance is the lesson Jesus taught his disciples when he washed their feet: treat others as you would be treated.
+Jesus shared a meal with his disciples and told them that one among them will betray him.
+He knew that one will betray him, but still shared his bread and his wine with all.

 Betrayal and Crucifixion